kubernetes/kubernetes/docs/design/daemon.md

 One end-to-end test was implemented.
 The end-to-end test verified that the daemon manager runs the daemon on every node, that when a daemon pod is stopped it restarts, that the daemon controller can be reaped (stopped), and that the daemon adds/removes daemon pods appropriately from nodes when their labels change.

 ## Open Issues
-- Rolling updates across nodes should be performed according to the [anti-affinity policy in scheduler](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/plugin/pkg/scheduler/api/v1/types.go).
-We need to figure out how to share that configuration.
 - See how this can work with [Deployment design](https://github.com/GoogleCloudPlatform/kubernetes/issues/1743).